b0llull0s/Arch-Installation-Scripts/README.md

 - Simple installation script for Arch Linux with `wayland`, `hyperland` and `waybar` riced with `py-wal`
 - It also unlocks the `blackarch` library and downloads some basic security utils.
-- Have in mind that `hyperland` wont work on virtual machines, so this installation will only work on bare metal.
+- This is a bare metal only setup.
 - Uses dark theme.

 ### Futures features and fixes:

   - `Ranger` and `kitty` integration.
-  - Issues with `Virtualbox` packages.
+  - Virtualization

 ![Screenshot](screenshot1.png)

 ## Details: